 Shelby County and the Forgotten Promise of the Voting Rights Act.
 Co-sponsors: Stein Scholars: American Constitutional Society, Fordham Law Democrats.

 All law school community invited.
 "In Shelby County v.
 Holder, the Supreme Court struck down a coverage formula in the Voting Rights Act that required nine states to pre-clear changes with a court or the federal government as outmoded and violative of the principle that states enjoy equal sovereignty.
 Please join our panel of experts to discuss how the decision affects racial minority voters, recent voting rights litigation in a post-Shelby world, and what Congress should do about it.
 Panelists: Leah C. Aden, Fried Frank Fellow, NAACP-Legal Defense and Education Fund; Vishal Agraharkar, Counsel, Brennan Center; Julie Ebenstein, Staff Attorney, American Civil Liberties Union; Moderated by Jerry H. Goldfeder, Special Counsel, Stroock & Stroock & Lavan LLP.

-Welcome to Fear City - a survival guide for visitors fo the City of New York.
+Welcome to Fear City - a survival guide for visitors of the City of New York.